 Her Adversary Also Provoked Her 1 Sam.
 1:4-18 CLICK TITLE FOR AUDIO

-Spirit – 1 Sam 1:6-7 – she fretted – the Lord had shut up her womb – and notice that this happened particularly around the time that Hannah went up to the house of the Lord – like Paul said, when I would do good, evil is present with me [Rom 7:21] – see 1 Sam 1:15-16, she had a sorrowful spirit, she was complaining and she was grieving.
+Spirit – 1 Sam 1:6-7.
+She fretted.
+The Lord had shut up her womb.
+And notice that her adversary provoked her particularly around the time that Hannah went up to the house of the Lord.
+Like Paul said, when I would do good, evil is present with me [Rom 7:21].
+See 1 Sam 1:15-16.
+She had a sorrowful spirit; she was complaining and she was grieving.

 Soul – 1 Sam 1:10 – she was bitter.

-She vowed – 1 Sam 1:11 – as it turns out her vow to give her son to the Lord is what the Lord wanted – he needed a priest to replace Eli and his sons – when our prayers become fervent and effectual and they line up with the will of God then something good is going to happen.
+She vowed – 1 Sam 1:11 – as it turns out the Lord wanted her to vow to give her son to Him.
+He needed a priest to replace Eli and his sons.
+When our prayers become fervent and effectual, and they line up with the will of God, then something good is going to happen.

 She believed – 1 Sam 1:17-18 – She was comforted by the peace of God and by the answer of Eli that the Lord would grant her petition.
 After that, her appetite returned and she “was no more sad”.

 Conclusion: you will find that when you attempt to draw close to the Lord you may encounter an adversary.
 All of these things that happened to Hannah can happen to you.
 And rather than cave in from being provoked, do what Hannah did.